Mamoon794/employee-handbook/README.md

 ### Dependencies

+This feature builds on existing components already listed in the Tech Stack:

-- **Google Gemini API (JavaScript version)** – Used to generate AI summaries and bullet points.
+- **LangChain + LLM API (e.g., Gemini or GPT)** – Used to generate chat titles from the first message.
+- **FastAPI** – Hosts the AI service and exposes the `/generate-title` endpoint.
-- **Firebase** – Retrieves information from the database to construct the graph; this data is also included in the prompt sent to the API.
+- **Firebase** – Used to persist the generated title in the chat document.
-- **Next.js API endpoints** – Exposes the following routes:
-  - `/api/ai-summary/bullet-points`
-  - `/api/ai-summary/employee-distribution`
-  - `/api/ai-summary/employee-registration`
-  - `/api/ai-summary/questions-asked`
-- **Next.js frontend** – Updates the UI based on the API response.
+- **Next.js (Frontend)** – Sends the user message to the backend and updates the UI with the new title.

 ### Performance Results

-Overall, the AI did a good job identifying important trends from the graph and generating the AI summary based on them.
-The explanation is concise without missing any key information.
-The bullet points also summarize the explanation very clearly.
+- **Title Accuracy:** Works well for clear questions
+  The AI generates helpful titles when the first message is clear (e.g., “how long a break can be?” → “Break Length Query”).
+For vague inputs like “Hi”, it still returns a title (e.g., “Simple Hello”), but it's less useful.
+The feature is reliable and always returns something.

 ## Target Users